After a year of trial and error, I'm sad to say Home Sweet Homeshare has been pulled off life support.

 We had a slick platform.
 Beautiful matching algorithms using Myers-Briggs and OCEAN personality metrics.
 (Because nothing says "successful startup" like overthinking the personality compatibility of people who just need cheap rent and someone to take out the trash.)
 Background checks.
 Payment processing.
 Insurance.
 The whole nine yards.

-I did 1,100 customer interviews.
-1,100!
-The problem was validated.
 Pricing was refined.
 People loved the idea.

 Then I pressed launch.

 We had 60 senior homeowners sign up to be matched and 342 young people who needed housing.
-There were people who were raising their hand saying, I'm ready for your solution - in theory.
+These were people raising their hands, saying, "I'm ready for your solution"—in theory.

-However, from all that activity we had one match.
+However, from all that activity, we had one match.
 Uno.

 Why?

 Those 60 homeowners were scattered across America.
 Geographical confetti.
+Holyoke, MA; Mahopac, NY; Chandler, AZ; Fresno, CA...

 Fresno?
 No one wants to live in Fresno.

-Meanwhile, the 342 young people wanted to live in: Downtown Boston, SF, San Diego, or LA.
+Meanwhile, the 342 young people wanted to live in downtown Boston, SF, San Diego, or LA.

-We had supply.
-We had demand.
-We had them in completely different zip codes.
+But we had them in completely different zip codes.

-It's like building a ride sharing app where all the drivers are in Alaska and all the riders are in Florida.
+It's like building a ride-sharing app where all the drivers are in Alaska nd all the riders are in Florida.
+Not going to work.

+Another killer?
+I went to two senior expos.
 One was literally called "Living Independently at Home"—like, that was the theme.
 100 people came through.
 Perfect target audience.
-Everyone said "what a great idea!"
+Everyone said, "What a great idea!"

 Zero signups.